Skip to main content

 What Defines a Dysregulated Cortisol Rhythm?

 This morning surge provides the momentum for the day, enhancing alertness and mobilizing glucose for energy.
-Following this peak, should steadily decline throughout the day, reaching their nadir around midnight to facilitate the transition into deep, restorative sleep.
+Following this peak, cortisol levels should steadily decline throughout the day, reaching their nadir around midnight to facilitate the transition into deep, restorative sleep.
 Dysregulation manifests in several distinct patterns, each with its own symptomatic signature:

 • Blunted Morning Response ∞ A failure to produce an adequate morning cortisol surge.
 This is the individual who feels utterly depleted upon waking, requiring significant time and stimulants to feel functional.